CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 Also for SALI LMSS well explained, intuitive ease of use and clear-cut legal profession BPM approach, in the context of practicing Law and/or providing alternative Legal services, it has our vote.

 No mind-stretching decentralized thinking nor much bleeding-edge tech yet ... here, mostly an SQL-based system that mostly does queries.
-We're talking about straightforward legal profession BPM that is simple, effective, usable, now, within the legal profession still dominant paper paradigm.
+We're talking about straightforward legal profession BPM that is simple, effective, usable, now, within a legal profession still dominant paper paradigm, that nonetheless has started to pivot toward integrating more Legal Tech.

 According to the project leaders: